 Originally published on www.elearningindustry.com

-Let me start by saying that a lot of learning tech buyers go to conferences to search for an LMS.
+Let me start by saying that a lot of LMS buyers go to learning industry conferences to search for an LMS.
 So, if they are there, then you have to be there too.

 Some will dispute this and say that CLOs and VPs of Training don’t go to conferences.
 However, they are not the ones doing the hard work of finding an LMS.
 Especially in large companies.
 The ones searching are sometimes several steps below the executive level and these people carry a lot of weight in the LMS buying decision.